-Taketomijima Island is 10-min away by boat from Ishigakijima Island
+Taketomijima Island is about 10 minutes by boat from Ishigakijima Island

 During May and June heavy rains tend to suddenly fall and let up quickly, which is often known as a rainy season.
 Okinawa actually lies in a rainy region.
 However, it rarely rains all day long.
 Clouds across the sky quickly and the sun begins to shine soon.
 Also, many bays and coves are fringed with coral, and the light blue water fascinates visitors even on rainy days.

 Important: Typhoons generally occur in the summer months; July, August and September.
 During this season what you have to concern about is flight cancellations due to severe weather conditions.
 In the case of a flight delay or cancellation, you will have to wait for an alternative flight to be arranged or wait for another flight as a standby passenger.
 It is suggested that you take account of such delay when scheduling your flights, especially if you leave from Japan right after your trip in Okinawa.
 Remember Okinawa is about 1600km away from Tokyo.
 The chances are that it is so sunny in Tokyo where international flights are right on schedule while a typhoon is hitting Okinawa.
 Relax, and take-it-easy is the travel style recommended to enjoy a trip on Okinawa islands.

 In Okinawa, winter is in December and January.
 It becomes cold in Okinawa even the islands are located in the subtropical climate zone, but it is not much as cold as in Tokyo.
 The average temperature of Okinawa in January is 18C (64.4F) and it in Tokyo is 6C (42.8F).
 You may need a jacket when visiting Okinawa in winter.
 A windbreaker will be useful to protect against chill winds on beaches.